bguiz/blog.bguiz.com/src/documents/presentations/publish-websites-reactjs/index.md

 and an input array of regular expressions, and outputs posts with their content and parsed metadata.

-Inline with my frameworks vs libraries philosophy mentioned at the beginning of this talk,
+In line with my frameworks vs libraries philosophy mentioned at the beginning of this talk,
 I chose not to make find-posts part of reactpub, but rather a module in its own right.